11 Best Emails Manager Apps

 - Automatic email manager

-- Compatible with many email services
+- Compatible with all IMAP-based email services

 Managing your email becomes much easier when you can actually visualize your email activity, and that's what EmailAnalytics does for you.
 This email management tool integrates with Gmail and G Suite accounts and automatically syncs with your email history, then visualizes it in intuitive charts, graphs, and tables.